Program

 • Raquel Rodríguez-Carvajal, Faculty of Psychology, Universidad Autónoma de Madrid

-Session 5.3: Implementation and impact studies of a college course on human flourishing: Results from three universities across three years
+ROOM 3: Session 5.3: Implementation and impact studies of a college course on human flourishing: Results from three universities across three years

 • Blake Colaianne, Penn State University